cultpodcasts/PublicDatabase/README.md

 # CultPodcasts.PublicDatabase

-This is a repository where a publicly-available set of files will be published weekly that contains meta-data about Cult Podcast.
+This is a repository where a publicly-available set of files will be published weekly that contains meta-data about Cult Podcasts.

 The objective is to grow this to include all historic episodes, and to include episodes from a wider range of Podcasts that have included guests talking about their experience, or experts describing the Cultic phenomena.